Laitielly/gnn-recommender/docs/ml_system_design_doc.md

   2. Step 2 (v0.2.0): Launching open-source approaches on selected datasets, summarizing the results of the study, and launching to fix requirements for the final goal.
 Hypotheses for improving models.
 The versions of documents differ in terms of additions to the progress of project introduction and implementation of open-source approaches for selected datasets.
   3. Step 3 (v1.0.0): Implementation of hypotheses and conducting experiments.
 Selection of best hypotheses and a new iteration of hypotheses.
 Versions differ in accuracy, with sub-versions focusing on convenience and stability.
   4. Step 4 (v2.0.0): Preparation of the article.
 Consideration of A/B testing options.
 Presentation of results.
-- **Data:** Currently selecting domain, with suggested current solution being music recommendation.
-Datasets: [LastFM](http://www.millionsongdataset.com/lastfm/), [SberZvuk](https://www.kaggle.com/datasets/alexxl/zvuk-dataset).
+- **Data:** Selected domains: music recommendation, short-video recomendation.
+Datasets: [SberZvuk](https://www.kaggle.com/datasets/alexxl/zvuk-dataset), [KuaiRand](https://kuairand.com/).
+The version of the datasets is not final.
+When preparing the MVP and beating the baseline, our model plans to expand the list of datasets.
 - **Performers:** Sidorova Anna <<anna.pav.sidorova@gmail.com>>, Tishin Roman < empty >.

 ##### 1.2.3.
 Business requirements and restrictions for the pilot [at the approval stage]